babelomics/SpPGS/README.md

   --pgs_id PGS000021
 ```

-Your results, could then be compared with the [Spanish PRS reference distribution](http://csvs.clinbioinfosspa.es/?tab=prs).
+Your results, could then be compared with the [Spanish PGS reference distribution](http://csvs.clinbioinfosspa.es/?tab=pgs).

 ## Citation